GANGMK/Study/README.md

-# Study
-What I learn for me
+# What I learn for me